 Make your own list of every specific item you’ll want or need when you travel and packing them in your luggage.
 Then weigh your suitcase.
 If it’s under the 50-pound mark, you’re good to go.
 If it’s over, carefully consider what items you can leave behind.
 (You may want to make your list in two columns: one of necessities and another of less important things.)
 Don’t wait until the last minute to pack and weigh because you don’t want to be at the airport frantically struggling to remove five pounds of clothes from your checked bag.

 Your trip abroad will be a great excursion if you are well-prepared and know what you’re bringing before you embark on your journey.
+Don’t forget to visit the site حجز فنادق (book hotels) and avoid some extra costs and time.
 We wish you the best of luck and, as the French say, “Bon Voyage!”